National Security and Nuclear Diplomacy: Summary

+The seventh chapter, titled Paris Agreement, concentrates on domestic and international conditions and the Paris agreement.
+Chapter eight, Beginning of Negotiations and a Chance to Create Opportunity, discusses the performance of three working groups which were established following Paris agreement.
+In the ninth chapter, New Hopes, criticizes Europeans during negotiations and also explains Iran's initiative for offering a four-stage plan for industrial-level enrichment.

+In chapter ten, which is titled Distrust and Doubt focuses on international consequences of Iran's decision to launch the Uranium Conversion Facility (UCF).
 In chapter eleven, Changing Red Lines, the author reflects on the efforts made by the nuclear negotiating team under his lead and also explains a three-faceted strategy.
-This chapter also contains an account of the resumption of operation at Uranium Conversion Facility (UCF) in Isfahan, introduction of the new nuclear team, and comparison between the situation at the beginning and the end of the period of Hassan Rouhani's nuclear team.

 In chapter twelve, Achievements of 678 Days of Endeavor, the author offers a recap of all preceding chapters, and, in three sections, he deals with nuclear goals, strategies and achievements of Iran during the time he led the nuclear team.

 There are seven appendices at the end of the book that include chronology of Iran's nuclear case, documents (agreements, negotiations and letters), text of resolutions, text of reports prepared by the IAEA Director-General, as well as the text of a number of press conferences and speeches by Hassan Rouhani and other high-ranking Iranian officials.

 Reception

 National Security and Nuclear Diplomacy was presented in bookstores without any unveiling ceremony and simply after limited introduction on a few websites.
 Therefore, most media and critics did not know about it for a time.
 However, after an interview with Hassan Rouhani by Mehrnameh magazine in May 2012, the book hit the headlines not only in domestic print media, but also in their counterparts outside the country, including the BBC Persian TV, and many critiques were written about it.

-Most critiques can be divided into two main categories.
-The first group lauded the book for its comprehensiveness and the groundbreaking views and analysis.
-The second group complained about revelation of secret documents as well as the book's coverage of the concerns among Iranian officials and domestic issues.
-They noted that such information might be exploited by the negotiating parties opposing Iran and concluded that publication of the book has been a dis-service to the country's interests and national security.
-They also stated that the book is one-sided and the author has omitted some facts which were not in line with his or his team's interests.

-In a preface to the first edition of the book, the author wrote that he had done his best to provide an honest account of what happened during his tenure.
-However, he added, as the nuclear case still continued, he had taken many considerations into account when writing the book.

-One year after the publication of the book, none of the high-ranking Iranian officials have publicly spoken or written about the book and its contents.